Lion: Hunting and diet

 Lions are not particularly known for their stamina.
-For instance, a lioness's heart comprises only 0.57% of her body weight and a male's is about 0.45% of his body weight, whereas a hyena's heart comprises almost 1% of its body weight.
+For instance, a lioness's heart comprises only 0.57% of her body weight, and a male's is about 0.45% of his body weight, whereas a hyena's heart comprises almost 1% of its body weight.
 Thus, lions run quickly only in short bursts at about 48-59 km/h and need to be close to their prey before starting the attack.
 They take advantage of factors that reduce visibility; many kills take place near some form of cover or at night.
 One study in 2018 recorded a lion running at a top speed of 74.1 km/h.
-Analysis of films of lion hunting has found that lions have an initial acceleration of 9.5 m/s², while a Thomson's gazelle has an acceleration of only 4.5 m/s², even though lions only reached 50 km/h (31 mph) compared to the gazelles' nearly 97 km/h (60 mph); lions stalk their prey in order to attack them unexpectedly, as their prey begins to run unprepared while the predator is better prepared to run.
+Analysis of films of lion hunting has found that lions have an initial acceleration of 9.5 m/s^{2}, while a Thomson's gazelle has an acceleration of only 4.5 m/s^{2}, even though lions only would reach 50 km/h (31 mph) compared to the gazelles' nearly 97 km/h (60 mph); lions stalk their prey in order to attack them unexpectedly, as their prey begins to run unprepared while the predator is better prepared to start.
 The lion's attack is short and powerful; it attempts to catch prey with a fast rush and final leap, usually pulls it down by the rump, and kills with a clamping bite to the throat or muzzle.
 It can hold the prey's throat for up to 13 minutes, until the prey stops moving.
-It has a bite force from 1593.8 to 1768 Newtons at the canine tip and up to 4167.6 Newtons at the carnassial notch.
+A lioness has a bite force of 1593.8 Newtons (162.5 kgf) at the canine teeth.